 Iterable Webhook Configuration

-1. Log into Iterable and go to the Workflows section, select Workflow Webhooks.
+1. Log into Iterable and go to the Integrations section, select Workflow Webhooks.

-2. Create a new Webhook and fill it out to match the image below.
+2. Click "New Webhook" and fill it out to match the image below.

 Production API: https://api.heypoplar.com/v1/mailing/